xxdoc/DialogModule/README.md

 # Ubuntu (Linux)

-Open "DialogModule.cbp" with Code::Blocks and build with the GNU GCC Compiler.
+Open "buildx86.sh" and "buildx64" individually in the terminal to build with the GNU GCC Compiler.

 The Linux apps that use this extension need zenity installed.